Donate to protect out climate

 The devastating effects of climate change

-Burning forests, parched soils, extreme flooding - the consequences of the climate crisis are already being felt around the world.
-In order to limit the extent of the destruction, all world leaders committed in 2015 to limit global warming to well below 2°C and to transform the global economy in a climate-friendly way.
-Nevertheless, CO2 emissions continue to rise.
+Burning forests, parched soils, extreme flooding – the consequences of the climate crisis are already being felt around the world.
+To limit the extent of the destruction, in 2015 all world leaders committed to limiting global warming to well below 2°C and restructuring the global economy in a climate-friendly way.
+Despite this, CO2 emissions continue to rise.

-That we must act now to save the future of the planet becomes evident again every year.
-Natural disasters such as the floods in Germany in 2021 or the extreme floods in Pakistan in 2022 are increasing rapidly.
+The fact that we need to act now to save the future of the planet becomes clear every year.
+Natural disasters such as the floods in Germany in 2021 or the extreme flooding in Pakistan in 2022 are increasing rapidly.

-Developing countries are particularly hard hit: persistent droughts cause more and more hunger crises and in the rainy seasons catastrophic floods threaten the livelihoods of millions of people.
+Developing countries are particularly hard hit: persistent droughts are causing more and more hunger crises and catastrophic floods threaten the livelihoods of millions of people during the rainy seasons.
 Survival under these conditions is becoming increasingly difficult.
-Experts therefore estimate that by 2050 around 140 million people will have to leave their homes due to the effects of climate change.
+Experts therefore estimate that around 140 million people will have to leave their homes by 2050 due to the effects of climate change.

-Climate change is a disaster that affects us all.
-We can only stop it together – and for that we need global solutions.
+Climate change is a catastrophe that affects us all.
+We can only stop it together – and that requires global solutions.

-What is Help doing to protect our climate?
+What is Help doing to protect the climate?

 Climate protection and development cooperation go hand in hand